Spritetm/libesphttpd/README.md

 Initializing libesphttpd is usually done in the `user_main()` of your project, but it is not mandatory to place the call here.
 Initialization is done by the `httpdInit(builtInUrls, port)` call.
 The port is the TCP port the webserver will listen on; the builtInUrls is the CGI list.
+Only call the `httpdInit` once, calling it multiple times leads to undefined behaviour.

 (As an aside: CGI actually is an abbreviation for Common Gateway Interface, which is a specification to allow external processes to interface with a non-embedded webserver.
 The CGI functions mentioned here